Progether/JAdventure/README.md

 To quit the game:

-    quit
+    exit

 Todo
 ------------------
  1. Cleanup code
- 1. Remove/fix methods that don't work or are not implemented
+ 2. Remove/fix methods that don't work or are not implemented
+ 3. Write the game
+ 4. Write the story line

 Coding Standard/Convention/Style
 -------------------